-Optimal pricing within a global price cap and pricing with workshare discounts in the bulk mail market have been explored in the literature (De Villemeur et al 2002, 2003).
+Optimal pricing within a global price cap and pricing with workshare discounts in the bulk mail market have been explored in the literature (Billette de Villemeur et al 2002, 2003).
 The effects on welfare and pricing of access and bypass mail competition in a mails market comprising of a single piece and bulk mail services have also been looked at in previous literature (De Donder et al 2006, 2008).
 Further, the effects on welfare and pricing of a downturn in mail volumes and potential changes to service quality have also been considered (De Donder et al 2010).

-As a further development of this earlier literature, this paper looks at welfare and pricing where the bulk mail market is considered to comprise of two distinct markets, of transactional and advertising mail, for which the price elasticities are different but the costs of providing those services are the same for postal operators, whether the USP or competing postal entrants.
-We proceed with an economic model and explore the prices for end-to-end and access services within these markets where the advertising mail market also faces competition from an alternative communication medium.
-We calibrate this model to gain further insight on welfare and pricing effects in this wider communication market.
+As a further development of this earlier literature, this paper looks at welfare and pricing where the bulk mail market is considered to comprise of two distinct markets, of transactional and advertising mail, which differ both in their demand price elasticities (but not in their costs for the postal operators providing them) and in the availability of an alternative medium for advertising but not for transactional mail.
+We first develop an analytical model with the objective of studying the second-best optimal prices as functions of which goods are available in the economy.
+In this part of the paper, we obtain variations of well-known optimality formulas, adapted to the specificities of the postal sector and of the two variants of bulk mail.
+The main value added by the paper to the literature rests in the numerical simulations of a calibrated version of this analytical model.
+These simulations allow us to compare equilibrium levels of variables, such as prices, volumes, but also consumer surplus (welfare) and contributions of various goods to the USP breaking even.
 As such the paper provides some further understanding of public interest and pricing policy issues for the mails market within a communication market whose relevance to and influence on the mails market has been increasing in recent years.